Perspective on Bias in Biomedical AI: Preventing Downstream Healthcare Disparities: Demographic Analysis Details

 \subsubsection{Search Strategy}

 We analyzed five major omics domains: genomics, transcriptomics, proteomics, epigenomics, and microbiome research.
 For each field, we searched for publications containing the respective term (e.g., ``genomics'') in the title or abstract and indexed with the ``human'' Medical Subject Heading (MeSH) term.
 Publications were stratified into three time periods: 2015--2019, 2020--2022, and 2023--2024.
 We retrieved up to 350 top-ranked abstracts (by relevance) per field per time period, yielding $4719$ abstracts with complete data ($89.9\%$ retention rate from $5250$ retrieved).
+Further analysis was performed to identify duplications. $205$ duplications were found leading to a starting cohort of $4514$ papers.